AckerlyXu/heima/articles/service-fabric/service-fabric-add-a-web-frontend.md

     Refresh the browser periodically to see the counter value update.

+>[!WARNING]
->[AZURE.WARNING] The ASP.NET Core web server provided in the template, known as Kestrel, is [not currently supported for handling direct internet traffic](https://docs.asp.net/en/latest/fundamentals/servers.html#kestrel).
+> The ASP.NET Core web server provided in the template, known as Kestrel, is [not currently supported for handling direct internet traffic](https://docs.asp.net/en/latest/fundamentals/servers.html#kestrel).
 Note that Service Fabric is not supported for deployment within IIS.

 ## What about actors?